adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 listening to other bunch of great people talking about this great technology and drafting the guidelines for it's future.

-If someone had told me couple of years ago: "Dude, you gonna visit MIT and present your stuff to TBL." - I would have slapped that someone and said "Wake up!" :-) That how unbelievable it looked like.

 If you are interested in the paper we wrote, it has more comparative information how this approach differs from todays common practice in web development.
 Read it here: